askn37/jtag2updi/README.md

 - BOOTROW (specific to version 5) uses the same directive codes as FLASH.

 In his NVM rewriting work from UPDI, he does not use CTRLC, so versions 3 and 5 can share the same control processing.
 However, since many of the physical addresses in the NVM area are different, they are handled differently.

+#### NVMCTRL version 4

+This family has version 5 of the NVMCTRL register file and version 2 of the NVMCTRL command set.
+It is implemented in AVR_DU, but the usage is (probably) based on version 2.
+However, since many of the actual addresses in the NVM area are different, they are handled differently.

+This system has no working buffer memory.
+Since the DATA register has 2 words, EEPROM can (probably) be written in 4-byte units.

+This family has a FLASH page granularity of 512 bytes.
+However, since NVM writers that support this size are not common, `AVRDUDE` attempts to write his data in two 256-byte blocks.

 ### Partial memory block write